pitchmuc/aepp/docs/cli.md

 #### get_audiences
 List all audiences in the current sandbox.
+If the `getAudiences` method fails, it will fallback to `getSegments` method, which might not include external audiences.\
 Arguments:
 * `-f`, `--filter`: filter the audience returned based name and on lower case and partial match of that string